-After fueling up, it’s time to hit the links!
-Host of the 2012 PGA Championship, and named by Golf Digest as "America's Toughest Course" and the fourth best overall public course in the United States, The Ocean Course boasts the most seaside holes of any golf course in the Northern Hemisphere and is also designated as a Certified Audubon Cooperative Sanctuary.
-All tee times at The Ocean Course come with a complimentary caddy (tips are encouraged), and walking either nine or 18 holes on this course is a treat in itself.
+After fueling up, it's time to hit the links!
+Host of the 2012 and 2021 PGA Championship, The Ocean Course was named by Golf Digest as "America's Toughest Course" and the fourth-best overall public course in the United States.
+The Ocean Course boasts the most seaside holes of any golf course in the Northern Hemisphere and is also designated as a Certified Audubon Cooperative Sanctuary.

 If time permits after playing a round of nine or 18 on The Ocean Course, head over to the island's Sanctuary Spa, a premier facility within Kiawah Island Golf Resort and winner of the Forbes Five Star Award.
 This luxury spa offers a complete menu of services to rejuvenate guests, including golf-focused treatments like the Kiawah Golf Ball Massage, the Foot Joy foot treatment and the Athletic Recovery Massage.

-If authentic South Carolina barbecue is what you crave, try Baker’s Cottage Kitchen.
-This local establishment offers outdoor dining and serves up multi award-winning barbecue and homemade sauces with all the traditional fixin’s, including tomato pie,which is a must if you’ve never tried it before.
+If authentic South Carolina barbecue is what you crave, try Baker's BBQ.
+This local establishment offers outdoor dining and serves up multi award-winning barbecue and homemade sauces with all the traditional fixin's, including tomato pie,which is a must if you've never tried it before.

 For traditional Southern fare, check out Eva's on Main, a local "meat and three" restaurant with a cult-like following.
 No matter what day you visit Eva's, you're guaranteed to get a down-home taste of the Lowcountry you won't find anywhere else.